apache/maven-site/content/markdown/project-roles.md

 are involved in maintaining)  back to Apache Maven source control.

-Similarly, if a fork is being hosted elsewhere in order to get contributions from other talented individuals, the PMC members should endevour to bring those individuals and their talent to the project as committers.
+Similarly, if a fork is being hosted elsewhere in order to get contributions from other talented individuals, the PMC members should endeavour to bring those individuals and their talent to the project as committers.

 Finally, where a fork is hosted outside of Apache hardware, there is less